-1 st line 2 nd line (specialist advice) Generalised tonic and/or clonic Valproate OR Phenobarbital (< 6 months old) Levetiracetam (if unable to swallow tablets) Lamotrigine (if able to swallow tablets) Focal Carbamazepine Levetiracetam (if unable to swallow tablets) Lamotrigine (if able to swallow tablets) Topiramate Infantile epileptic spasms Refer all.
-Absence Valproate Lamotrigine Myoclonic Refer all for specialist i of therapy with valproa investigation and initiation ite.
+1 st line 2nd line (specialist advice) Generalised tonic and/or clonic ValproateORPhenobarbital (< 6 months old) Levetiracetam (if unable to swallow tablets) Lamotrigine (if able to swallow tablets) Focal Carbamazepine Levetiracetam (if unable to swallow tablets) Lamotrigine (if able to swallow tablets) Topiramate Infantile epileptic spasms Refer all.
+Absence Valproate Lamotrigine Myoclonic Refer all for specialist investigation and initiation of therapy with valproate.

-Levetiracetam solution is used initially when patients are unable to swallow; patients are to be switched to lamotrigine tablets once they can swallow.
+^{}Levetiracetam solution is used initially when patients are unable to swallow; patients are to be switched to lamotrigine tablets once they can swallow.